Cosmic rays and random magnetic traps: Basic equations and test particle simulations

 Equation~~\eqref{eq:lorentzforce} is applicable to CR protons since their energy losses can be neglected.
 The energy losses of CR electrons to synchrotron emission and inverse Compton scattering are not negligible and the electron energy evolves as \citep{Longair2011}

 where

 with $w$ the energy density of the ambient radiation.
 (We only include losses to the synchrotron emission in our simulations.)
 As a result, the electron Lorentz factor in Eqs~\eqref{eq:lorentzforce} and \eqref{lorentz2} decreases with time, and the rate of the decrease varies with the magnetic field strength along the particle trajectory.
 We note that the electron energy losses due to the inverse Compton scattering from the present-day cosmic microwave background are equivalent to those in a magnetic field of $3.2\,\upmu\rm G$ in strength, weaker than the interstellar magnetic fields in nearby galaxies.
+Exact theoretical formulation requires the synchrotron loss coefficient to depend on the pitch angle.
+Here we make use of the isotropy of the injected particles, to effectively average over the angular dependencies.
+The inclusion of pitch angle would enhance the energy losses as particles near the mirroring regions.
+Hence our model will give a conservative lower limit to the effect energy losses have on mirroring, and to the resultant inhomogeneity in the particle distribution.

 Magnetic mirroring is associated with the conservation of the particle magnetic moment,

 an adiabatic invariant (here $v_\perp=v\sin\theta$ is the particle speed perpendicular to $\vec{B}$), which changes only slightly if the particle propagates through a weakly inhomogeneous field, i.e., if the magnetic field only varies at scales much larger than the particle's Larmor radius.
 To be reflected at a magnetic mirror, the particle has to have a sufficiently large pitch angle: particles that travel from a region with magnetic field strength $B$ towards a mirror with magnetic field strength $B_\text{m}$ avoid the reflection if they are within the loss cone $\theta<\theta_\text{m}$, where $\sin^2\theta_\text{m}=B/B_\text{m}$.